sematext/docs/docs/integration/index.md

 ## Monitoring

-Sematext Monitoring supports over 100 different integrations that automatically collect thousands of metrics.
+Additionally, Sematext Monitoring supports integrations that automatically collect thousands of metrics from the services listed below.
 Each integration includes a number of pre-built dashboards, reports, and alert rules that are readily available, requiring no additional configuration.
-Additionally, several integrations can be enabled through [Service Autodiscovery](/monitoring/autodiscovery/) without the need for modifying or restarting any services.
+Several integrations can be enabled through [Service Autodiscovery](/monitoring/autodiscovery/) without the need for modifying or restarting any services.
+We don't offer out-of-the-box logs integration for these services.
+However, you can still send logs from these services by selecting any of the log shippers we provide and creating a [Generic Logs App](https://sematext.com/docs/integration/generic-logs-integration/).
+Then, you can use [Logs Pipelines](https://sematext.com/docs/logs/pipelines/) to structure your logs and use Chart Builder to generate reports.

+Contact us at support@sematext.com anytime to request out-of-the-box Logs or Monitoring integrations.

 <div class="mdl-grid integrations">
 	<div class="mdl-cell mdl-cell--3-col">